Frequently Asked Questions

 When you need to terminate your lease and neither of the lease termination statutes applies, you should review the lease to see if it gives you any other special lease termination rights or seek legal assistance.
 If you leave the premises early in breach of the contract, the landlord may be entitled to damages you caused as a result of the breach.
 These damages can include the loss of rent during the remaining lease term and costs of re-renting the property.

 Again, the landlord must take reasonable steps to “mitigate” damages, that is, to re-rent the premises, but the landlord may apply your security deposit to satisfy these damages and may also sue you for any additional damages in excess of the security deposit.

 For more information about N.C.
 Military personnel Residential Lease Termination, check out the information here.

-I filled out an application to rent an apartment and gave the landlord money to "hold" the partment for me.
-Now I have found another place that I like better.
-Can I get my money back?
+I filled out an application to rent and hold an apartment and gave the landlord money, can I get my money back if I cancel?

 What is a home inspection?

 A home inspection is an evaluation of the visible and accessible systems and components of a home (plumbing system, roof, etc.) and is intended to give the client (usually a homebuyer) an understanding of their condition.
 It is also important to know what a home inspection is not!
 It is not an appraisal of the property’s value; nor should you expect it to address the cost of repairs.
 It does not guarantee that the home complies with building codes (which are subject to periodic change) or protect you in the event an item inspected fails in the future.
 [Note: warranties can be purchased to cover many items.]
 No home inspection should be considered a “technically exhaustive” evaluation; rather, it is an evaluation of the property on the day it is inspected, taking into consideration normal wear and tear.